 How long in advance should I book?

-If you're planning on making a Machu Picchu day trip from Cusco, booking at least a few days in advance is best.
-This will give you enough time to arrange transportation and accommodation and give you some flexibility in case of any changes or cancellations.
+If you're planning a day trip to Machu Picchu from Cusco, it's best to book at least a few days in advance.
+This will give you enough time to arrange transportation and accommodation and some flexibility in case of any changes or cancellations.

 Can you pick us up from the Sacred Valley?